marzhall/kyuu/readme.md

 The kyuu daemon opens a socket, allowing it to be mounted throughout the network.
-It can be mounted by any machine running a 9p fileystem driver, such as the built-in linux 9p driver, or, more easily (and without root priveleges), the 9pfuse FUSE filesystem driver.
+It can be mounted by any machine running a 9p fileystem driver, such as the built-in 9p driver on Linux, or, more easily (and without root privileges), the 9pfuse FUSE filesystem driver.

 Once mounted, a queue can be read from and be written to simulatenously at an arbitrary number of mount points, and entirely using the normal